Academic and School Profile

 AP and Honors Program

 Students qualify for honors and Advanced Placement courses by demonstrating proficiency in the applicable subject area coupled with teacher recommendation and/or department recommendation.
 Honors and Advanced Placement courses are designated on the students' transcripts and are weighted in the calculation of the GPA.
-All students enrolled in an AP class are expected to take the AP test.
+All students enrolled in an AP class are required to take the AP test.
 Maranatha boasts an average 82% pass rate on AP tests.
-In 2013, 208 students sat for 487 examinations: 74% earned a 3 or above, 47% earned a 4, and 21% earned a 5.
+In 2014, 208 students sat for 487 examinations: 74% earned a 3 or above, 47% earned a 4, and 21% earned a 5.
+100 exams earned pefect scores and there were 82 AP Scholars.

-Biology, Calculus AB, Calculus BC, Chemistry, English Language and Composition, English Literature and Composition, Macroeconomics, Music Theory, Physics B, Psychology, Spanish, Statistics, Studio Art: Drawing, Studio Art: 2-D Design, U.S. Government & Politics, U.S. History, and World History.
+Biology, Calculus AB, Calculus BC, Chemistry, English Language and Composition, English Literature and Composition, Macroeconomics, Music Theory, Physics 1, Physics 2, Psychology, Spanish Language, Statistics, Studio Art: Drawing, Studio Art: 2-D Design, U.S. Government & Politics, U.S. History, and World History.

-Algebra II, Art Portfolio Preparation, Biology, Chemistry, Comparative Literature I, English 9 and 10, Geometry, Modern World History, Math Analysis, Painting and Drawing, Physics, Spanish I, II and III, and World History.
+Algebra II, Art Portfolio Preparation, Biology, Chemistry, English 9 and 10, Geometry, Modern World History, Math Analysis, Painting and Drawing, and Spanish I, II and III.

 College Acceptance and Matriculation